 It is assumed that all students are enrolled in class to learn; therefore, cheating is not an acceptable practice.
-Dishonesty of any type in a course, including cheating on examinations or plagiarizing materials, can result in a grade of "F" and may be cause for suspension and/or withdrawal from school.
-Plagiarism includes passing off or attempting to pass off the ideas or writing of another person as one's own.
+Dishonesty of any type in a course, including cheating on examinations or plagiarizing materials, can result in a grade of "F" and may because for suspension and/or withdrawal from school.
+Plagiarism includes passing off or attempting to pass off the ideas or writing of another person or any artificial intelligence (AI) as one's own.
 Plagiarism also includes using personal papers submitted for a prior class, a repeated class, or even work submitted at a different institution.